effectussoftware/pis-effectus-app/README.md

 2. as always with any iOS development, make sure that the account that you are signed into has access to the app and can create the correct certificates to develop and deploy.

+## Folder Structure
+As many react native projects, we have at the root of the project an `android` and and `ios` folder for the native side of things.
+We also have a `src` folder that has the main contents of the application and what we will be focusing this section on.

+Contents of the `src` folder:
+- `actions`: All the actions separated by concern that conect with the services and the store.
+- `assets`: Fonts and images.
+- `components`: Reused components (screen specific components live inside the component of the screen at the `screens` folder).
+- `constants`: Various types of constants defined like `colors`, `dimensions`, `dateFormats` and more.
+- `hooks`: Useful custom hooks like `useSession` and `useAlertError`.
+- `httpClient`: Axios config to communicate with the backend.
+- `navigators`: Structure of the app with `react-navigation`
+- `reducers`: As with actions, we have one reducer per concern here and export a reducer that combines them all.
+- `screens`: Screen components so they are separated from all the other components and more organized.
+- `services`: Connections to backend endpoints, one file per concern.
+- `store`: Redux store config.
+- `utils`: Has helper functions that did not justify being a hook or it was not needed.

 ## Code Climate Configuration

 Code climate is already configured, the configuration can be found at `.codeclimate.yml`.